MikroElektronika/mikrosdk_click_v2/clicks/thermostat4/README.md

 ### Application Init

 > Initializes Driver init, Relay test and
-> sets hysteresis on the WARM channel ( channel B ), after thet starts uploading new data.
+> sets hysteresis on the WARM channel ( channel B ), after that starts uploading new data.

 ```c